hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * C can be used to cut the current cell's content.

 * p can be used to paste a previously copied/cut cell content into current cell.
+This also adjusts the cell addresses as required.

+* P can be used to paste a previously copied/cut cell content into current cell.
+This pastes the content as is.
+NOTE: This is capital P.

 * D can be used to delete the contents of the current cell.